i-vyshnevska/gtimelog2odoo/README.md

 By default, the script will look for the configuration file in the same folder as itself.
 You can change the location with the parameter described above.
+To disable odoo syncronization set odoo_sync variable in config file to False

 After getting the script, copy the file `gtimelogrc.example` to `gtimelogrc` and add your changes.